 What should I serve with gyudon?

-Popular ingredients to garnish with in Japan would be chopped spring onions, pickled gingers or raw eggs.
+Popular ingredients to garnish with in Japan would be chopped spring onions, pickled ginger or raw/soft boiled egg.

 From Japanese perspective, I consider Gyudon as "fast food" or "junk Food" and I believe many Japanese people think that way too.